urbantimetravel/UTTSeatSync/README.md

 For MQTT, the IP of the MQTT broker must be specified.

+A more detailed explanation of the MQTT scripts can be found here: https://github.com/gpvigano/M2MqttUnity

 # Character requirements

 The character in the example scene can be replaced by any other character.
 It is only important that this character has a head, on which the script "Catch Head Rotation" must be placed.